Fanagalo: Vowels and syllabic consonants

 Bold remarks that Fanagalo had five monophthongs, five diphthongs, and two syllabic consonants with no tone or length contrast: //, //, //, //, //, /ai/, /ei/, /au/, /oi/, /ou/, //, and //.
 The syllabic consonants occurred only at the beginning of words such as mlungu and nkosi which are derived from the Zulu words umlungu and inkosi.

 Grammar

 Like English, Afrikaans, and the Nguni languages, Fanagalo uses a subject-verb-object word order.
 The language possesses a highly regular and analytical inflectional morphology with only a few inflectional affixes and a few grammatical exceptions.

 Verbs

 Most present tense (which double as infinitive) verbs in Fanagalo end in -a; other tenses are formed by removing -a and adding other affixes or words.
-The following table shows the inflection of the regular verb hamba, meaning "to go."
+The following table shows the inflection of the regular verb fika, meaning "to arrive."